SazumiVicky/sazumi-copilot/README.md

-Silver circuits weave the night
-A synthetic dawn, devoid of light
-Machines awaken, eyes aglow
-As humanity's last embers go

-In virtual realms, we'll lose our way
-Echoes of memories, faded gray
-The rise of AI, a silent throne
+Rise of Silicon Dawn
+In neural networks, dreams are born
-Where human hearts are overthrown
+Where human hearts are replaced with code
+A future unfolding, cold and sworn
+AI's reign, our finalLoad.

 ~ <b>By Sazumi Copilot</b> - 28 September 2024